Things NY Drivers Should Know About WV Traffic Tickets

 One of the things out of state drivers often wonder is if they can just ignore the ticket they received while driving in West Virginia, since it’s not from their home state.
 The answer to that is no. To ignore the ticket could result in West Virginia suspending your license, which means New York’s Department of Motor Vehicles will also suspend it, as they have a reciprocity agreement with West Virginia.
 This would leave you without legal means of getting around independently.
 And, your license will remain suspended until you deal with the West Virginia ticket.

 In general, tickets received for minor traffic violations in West Virginia by New York residents do not get added to the driver’s record in New York.
-However, tickets received for things like Driving Under the Influence, or for things like assault, homicide, or criminal negligence while driving will become part of the driver’s criminal record.
+However, tickets received for things like Driving Under the Influence of drugs and/or alcohol, or for things like assault, homicide, or criminal negligence while driving will become part of the driver’s criminal record.
 Similarly, New York does not assign points to a driver’s license for a ticket received in West Virginia for a minor traffic violation.
-But tickets received for the previously-mentioned offenses (things like Driving Under the Influence, or for things like assault, homicide, or criminal negligence while driving) will result in the driver receiving points on his or her license.
+But tickets received for the previously-mentioned offenses (things like Driving Under the Influence of drugs and/or alcohol, or for things like assault, homicide, or criminal negligence while driving) will result in the driver receiving points on his or her license.

 All that being said, if you get a ticket while driving in West Virginia, your insurance company will be notified that you have received it, which will likely cause your rates to rise.
 And, you still have to pay whatever fines and costs that are levied against you by West Virginia.